loquaz/cips-bash/README.md

   * `/var/log/nginx/<site name>`  (to hold site log files)
   * `/var/lib/mysql/<site name>` (if you plan to use mysql as database)

-After the directory and user creation phases, the script will create a new `php-fpm` pool configuration under `/etc/<php path>/fpm/pool.d/<site name>.conf` using `templates/php_fpm_pool.template` as template.
+After the directory and user creation phases, the script will create a new `php-fpm` pool configuration under `/etc/<php path>/fpm/pool.d/<site name>.conf` using `templates/<php version folder>/php_fpm_pool.template` as template.
 Feel free to modify this file to match your own needs.

 TODO